AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
->Depending on your use case, other options are available for integration of external applications, for example. the [Integration of Portlets](/help/sites-administering/aem-as-portal.md).
+>Depending on your use case, other options are available for integration of external applications, for example, the [Integration of Portlets](/help/sites-administering/aem-as-portal.md).

 ### Flash {#flash}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 >[!CAUTION]
 >